COVID-19 visa concessions

 - Temporary Graduate (Subclass 485) visa

-Concession for certain family visa applicants affected by COVID-19 travel restrictions
+Temporary concession for certain Family visa applicants affected by COVID-19 travel restrictions

-Some categories of visa require applicants to be outside of Australia at the time the visa is granted.
-The Department is aware that the travel restrictions and limitations associated with COVID-19 are affecting visa applicants, particularly applicants for family visas who have come to Australia.
+Some categories of visas require applicants to be outside of Australia at the time the visa is granted.
+The Department is aware that COVID-19 travel restrictions are affecting visa applicants, particularly applicants for family visas who have come to Australia.

-It is intended that changes will be implemented in early 2021 that would allow certain family visas, which have been applied for outside Australia, to be granted while the visa applicant is in Australia.
-This temporary concession will be for people who are in Australia and are not able to travel offshore to be granted the visa due to COVID-19 related border closures.
+Changes are intended to come into effect on 27 February 2021 to allow some Family stream visas, which have been applied for outside Australia, to be granted while the visa applicant is in Australia.
+This temporary concession would be for certain applicants who are in Australia and are not able to travel offshore to be granted the visa because of COVID-19 travel restrictions.

-The concession will apply to certain applicants for the following Family visa subclasses:
+The concession would apply to eligible applicants for the following Partner and Child visa subclasses: